 Maybe you make a lot of money in your current position, allowing you to take care of people close to you financially or go on family trips.
 That’s a great thing, and lends itself to better work-life balance and having greater purpose.
 Revel in that.

 Or, perhaps, you’re uninspired career is a stepping stone to launching your own business eventually.
 Allow that to motivate you.
+Hopefully, you’ll find enough inspiration in those peripheral benefits that gets you back in the game in no time.

 Final thoughts,